DIPlib/diplib/changelogs/diplib_next.md

 - `operator%()` and the unary `operator-()` for `dip::Image::Pixel` inputs threw a "data type not supported" exception for single-precision float pixels.

+- `dip::ReadPixelWithBoundaryCondition()` didn't implement the boundary conditions exactly the same way as all other functions in this library, it now produces the exact same values for the modes that it supports.

 ### Updated dependencies

 - Updated LibTIFF to version 4.7.1.